Centaur (small Solar System body): Ambiguous objects

+Naming convention

+According to the International Astronomical Union's Working Group for Small Bodies Nomenclature (WGSBN; formerly the Committee on Small Body Nomenclature), centaurs with semi-major axes less than 30 AU (inside Neptune's orbit) and perihelion distances greater than 5.5 AU (outside Jupiter's orbit) are to be named after mythological centaurs—creatures that are half-horse and half-human.
+The WGSBN technically counts Neptune-crossing trans-Neptunian objects (semi-major axis >30 AU, perihelion <30 AU) as centaurs and reserves them for a different naming scheme, which was adopted in 2007 when the first of these objects, 65489 Ceto–Phorcys and 42355 Typhon–Echidna, were named.
+According to the WGSBN, Neptune-crossing trans-Neptunian objects must be named after mythological chimeras, which includes hybrid and shape-shifting mythical creatures.
+One example of a named object in this category is 471325 Taowu, whose namesake is said to be a hybrid of a human, tiger, and a boar.

 Orbits

 Distribution

 The diagram illustrates the orbits of known centaurs in relation to the orbits of the planets.
 For selected objects, the eccentricity of the orbits is represented by red segments (extending from perihelion to aphelion).

 The orbits of centaurs show a wide range of eccentricity, from highly eccentric (Pholus, Asbolus, Amycus, Nessus) to more circular (Chariklo and the Saturn-crossers Thereus and Okyrhoe).

 To illustrate the range of the orbits' parameters, the diagram shows a few objects with very unusual orbits, plotted in yellow :